notblackout/kf2-controlled-difficulty/spawn.md

 A single `SpawnCycleDefs` line for a wave is a comma-separated list of squads.
 Squads are comprised of one or more underscore-separated elements, where each element is a number and a zed type.
 This allows for heterogeneous squads.

 The squads on each `SpawnCycleDefs` are spawned in the order listed.
 If only part of a squad can be spawned (because of `MaxMonsters`), then zeds are spawned left-to-right within the squad.
 For example, assume we have a game in progress and already at the `MaxMonsters` cap, so that new nothing can spawn.
 One zed dies.
-The next squad to spawn is 1Stalker_1Cyst.
-CD will spawn the stalker first.
+The next squad to spawn is 2Stalker_1Cyst.
+CD will spawn one stalker.
+Another zed dies.
+CD spawns the second stalker.
 Another zed dies.
 CD will then spawn the cyst.

 If CD reaches the end of a `SpawnCycleDefs` list before the end of the wave, then CD goes back to the beginning of the `SpawnCycleDefs` line and repeats it.
 This is why they're called cycles.
 They repeat as necessary to supply the number of zeds required for the selected difficulty, wave number, and player count.